Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Once publication begins and the 60-day clock is running, a modification application submitted at that point must be complete, correct, and trigger a formal postponement of the sale to have any realistic chance of completing before the scheduled auction date.
 The modification process — document gathering, servicer review, approval, and a three-month trial payment period — cannot realistically complete in 60 days without either a postponement or a very fast servicer review.
 Professional management of this process is essential to obtain the postponement and keep the application moving at the required pace.

 The most common reason Michigan modification attempts fail: the application is incomplete when submitted.
-Servicers have specific document checklists — pay stubs, tax returns, bank statements, hardship letter, expense documentation — and an application missing even one required item is treated as incomplete, does not trigger dual tracking protections, and does not stop the foreclosure from advancing.
-Professional preparation of the application package is the difference between triggering the protections and submitting paperwork that accomplishes nothing.
+An application missing even one required item is treated as incomplete under 12 C.F.R. § 1024.41(b)(2)(i)(B), does not trigger the § 1024.41(g) dual tracking restriction, and does not stop the foreclosure from advancing.
+Professional preparation is the difference between triggering the protections and submitting paperwork that accomplishes nothing.

 Michigan Homeowners: A Complete Application Stops the Clock — An Incomplete One Does Not